 This course will provide intensive analysis of a case example that is an actual resource development challenge related to either energy or mineral development, or both.
 Students will work in teams, as part of a field and/or site visit for approximately one week duration.
 Field trip fee will apply.

 This course provides flexibility for the student to focus on a topic of interest related to the program's content but does not directly address other coursework.
 A student may bring a pertinent challenge from their work setting or develop a project idea in consultation with the program faculty.
 All project plans must receive approval from the course professor prior to commencing this course.

 The MEERL Online Experience

-Courses are designed to fit your lifestyle with course materials being available 24/7 through our online platform
+We design courses to fit your lifestyle with course materials being available 24/7 through our online platform

 Recorded lectures can be completed at your desired timing and pace

-Live webinars create an interactive environment with the professors and fellow students, and makes space for questions, class discussions and networking
+Live webinars create an interactive environment with the professors and fellow students and makes space for questions, class discussions and networking

 Discussion boards promote learning from your fellow classmates and sharing experiences